Legion Auxiliary To Meet Sept. 20

 Thank you for signing in!
 We hope that you continue to enjoy our free content.

-Partly cloudy.
-Gusty winds in the afternoon.
-High 91F.
-Winds SSE at 20 to 30 mph.
-Higher wind gusts possible..
+Mostly cloudy skies early will become partly cloudy later in the day.
+A stray shower or thunderstorm is possible.
+High near 80F.
+Winds light and variable..

-Isolated thunderstorms during the evening, then mainly cloudy overnight.
-Low 72F.
-Winds SSE at 10 to 20 mph.
-Chance of rain 30%.
+Variable clouds with a slight chance of thunderstorms overnight.
+Low 63F.
+Winds SE at 5 to 10 mph.
+Chance of rain 40%.

-The American Legion Auxiliary Yankton Roy Anderson Post 791 will hold their first meeting for 2022-2023 on Tuesday Sept.
+The American Legion Auxiliary Yankton Post No. 12 will hold their first meeting for 2022-2023 on Tuesday Sept.
 20, at 7 p.m. at VFW.
 (Note the change of the day.)

 Hostesses will be Marlys List and Janice DeJong.